Faculty & Staff

 Directing a large-scale study of community organizing efforts at school reform in six localities across the country, Warren built an innovative collaborative model with sixteen doctoral students and faculty.
 The book from that project, A Match on Dry Grass: Community Organizing as a Catalyst for School Reform (Oxford University Press), was published in September 2011.

 In addition to teaching courses on community organizing, education reform, and qualitative research methods, he mentors a large number of doctoral students who are interested in community organizing and education reform, the relationship between families, communities and schools, and the role of community activism in advancing social justice and institutional and policy change.

 As founding chairperson of a new Special Interest Group of the American Education Research Association on Community and Youth Organizing for Education Reform, Mark Warren works with a growing number of scholars to build a new field of research on the role of community organizing in education reform and to promote international scholarship on community organizing.

 Committed to develop a new approach to scholarly work that is engaged and collaborative, he has organized several national conferences designed to foster collaboration between researchers, community organizers, educators and policymakers.
-He is on the national and Boston organizing team of the Urban Research-Based Action Network.
+He is on the national and Boston organizing teams of the Urban Research-Based Action Network.